Please change to our global website

 What Are the Symptoms of Smoker’s Flu?

-Common symptoms of smoker’s flu include irritability, anxiety, depression, difficulty concentrating, increased appetite, insomnia, headaches, and cravings for cigarettes.
+Common symptoms of smoker’s flu include irritability, anxiety, depression, difficulty concentrating, increased appetite, insomnia, headaches, cravings for cigarettes, mouth ulcers, cold symptoms, chest pain, and weight gain.

 Yet, none of these are genuinely physically triggered by nicotine withdrawal.
 They are the result of a very specific thought process.